w3f/Grants-Program/applications/research_wallets.md

 |  **3.** | Code                                                              | By the end of the project, we'll make any code used public allowing anyone to use/extend our work in combination with (1).
 NB: this deliverable is optional, since investigation is not yet defined if it'll be automatic and/or manual.
 In any case, we'll make everything used public.                                                                                                                                                                                                                                                                                                      |
 ## Future Plans

 Zondax long-term vision will always be to investigate and improve every layer of Polkadot ecosystem.
+Upon completion of the project, we are willing to submit the final article for peer review, aiming for publication in a reputable journal.

 ## Additional Information :heavy_plus_sign:

 This project will conform the Bachelor Thesis in Mathematics of Carlo Sala.